msearle5/xygos/docs/command.rst

   specific object.
 There is a chance you will not be able to figure out how to use them.
 This command takes some energy.

-Zap a rod (``z``) or Activate a rod (``a``)
-  Rods are extremely powerful magical items, which cannot be burnt or shattered, and which can have either device-like or wand-like effects, but unlike devices and wands, they don't have charges.
-Instead, they draw on the ambient magical energy to recharge themselves, and therefore can only be activated once every few turns.
-The recharging time varies depending on the type of rod.
-This command may require a direction (depending on the type of rod, and whether you are aware of its type) and can use a target.
+Zap a gadget (``z``) or Activate a gadget (``a``) Gadgets are extremely powerful items, which cannot be burnt or shattered, and which can have either zapper-like or device-like effects, but unlike devices and zappers, they don't have charges.
+Instead, they draw on ambient sources of energy to recharge themselves, and therefore can only be activated once every few turns.
+The recharging time varies depending on the type of gadget.
+This command may require a direction (depending on the type of gadget, and whether you are aware of its type) and can use a target.
 This command takes some energy.

 Throwing and Missile Weapons